sharanya-veerapeta/excel-football-transfers/README.md

 Net Value: The project determines which countries were net buyers and net sellers during the analyzed periods.

 How to View
-To view the full analysis, open the
+To view the full analysis, open the excel project.xlsx file